 See above note.

 Dr. Jack Kevorkian (1928-2011) was known for his determination to assist terminally ill people in committing suicide.
 He spent time in jail for violating assisted suicide laws, and was criticized even by some proponents of euthanasia for his willingness to help total strangers commit suicide.

 [British accent.]
 I was just about to do the Monster Mash.

-“Monster Mash” was a smash hit novelty song in 1962 by Bobby “Boris” Pickett and the Crypt-Kickers.
+An imitation of Bobby “Boris” Pickett doing the “Monster Mash,” which was a smash hit novelty song in 1962 by Bobby “Boris” Pickett and the Crypt-Kickers.
 The song went to number one in the weeks before Halloween that year and has been a Halloween favorite ever since.
 Pickett went on to release a few more singles but never again attained the popularity of his first outing.

 [Loud running footsteps.]
 Oh, here comes Lord of the Dance.

 Michael Flatley is a noted Irish-American dancer, choreographer, and television presenter who choreographed the original production of the immensely popular Riverdance show, based on traditional Irish step dancing, in 1994.
 After disputes over creative control, he quit and cobbled together his own show, Lord of the Dance, in 1996.